dragthor/dragthor.github.com/_posts/2016-04-04-smartest-guy-in-the-room-not-the-best-developer.markdown

 The smart, hardworking, consistent, day in and day out developers that deliver?
 I intentionally positioned myself with them.
 I worked with them.
 I grew professionally with them.
 I asked questions (sometimes stupid) and received non-condescending answers.
 They demonstrated patience with me (most of the time).
 I absorbed everything (hard and soft skills) like sponge.
 I learned.
 I listened.
 I was mentored.

-Disclaimer – I am not anti-PhD.
+Disclaimer: I am not anti-PhD.
 I am anti-jerk.

 Stay tuned for some more [developer war stories](/dev-life/) as I remember them.
 [Consultants Ate My Unit Tests](/consultants-ate-my-unit-tests/) was popular.